realshouzy/pip-manage/CONTRIBUTING.md

 Please **do** contribute!
 In fact, please take over!
 See https://github.com/jgonggrijp/pip-review/issues/76.

-I (@jgonggrijp) will not just abondon `pip-review`, but I am not using it anymore myself and I cannot dedicate any time to actively maintaining it, other than accepting pull requests and maybe issueing a new release once in a while.
+I (@jgonggrijp) will not just abondon `pip-review`, but I am not using it anymore myself and I cannot dedicate any time to actively maintaining it, other than accepting pull requests and maybe issuing a new release once in a while.
 So if you see a way to improve `pip-review`, whether by fixing a bug or by adding a feature, please go ahead and submit a pull request.

 ## Suggestions